zagol/yonglezh.github.io/_posts/2017-03-19-fact-and-interpretation.markdown

 3. Developing **testable** predictions from the hypothesis.
 4. Performing **reasonable** experiments repeatedly by different indepedent experimenters.

 To understand how this methodology works and why it works, these steps and terms used in these steps need to be clarified.
+(Let's try to avoid meta physics and try to focus on this level of abstraction - influence the world in a practical way.)

 ## Clarifying _making observations of phenomenon_